This post has been updated with more free SEO tools to help you grow your rankings in 2018!

 Search engine optimization (SEO) is tough.
 In fact, the challenges are so real that any SEO would appreciate a handy tool to make their job easier.

-But the popular belief is that the more features a tool includes, the higher the price.
+But the popular belief is that the more features an SEO tool includes, the higher the price.

 While this may be true to a certain extent, there are still hundreds of free and freemium tools that you can use for optimization purposes – and for advanced features, you can always choose to upgrade.

-Here are 15 free SEO tools (most offer additional features when you upgrade to a paid version) that you can use to amp up your ranking in Google and other search engines’ results pages:
+Here are 18 free SEO tools (most offer additional features when you upgrade to a paid version) that you can use to amp up your Google ranking and other search engines’ results pages:

 Enter your site or blog’s URL, click the “analyze” button and the tool will check the speed and overall user experience (UX) of your site and provide a score.
 Your goal is to get a green score, which is 85 above for both mobile and desktop.